 Most people know that the liver is one of the major organs in the body.
-Most people are not aware of the complete role it plays and how it can be damaged by addiction.
-The short version of it is that if we did not have a liver, or if the liver was not functioning properly, we would die a slow and painful death, mostly through blood poisoning.
+Most people are unaware of the complete role it plays and how addiction can damage it.
+The short version is that if we did not have a liver, or if the liver was not functioning properly, we would die a slow and painful death, mostly through blood poisoning.

-The liver filters out all the toxins and everything else that would harm the body by way of getting into the bloodstream in dangerous amounts.
-The liver detoxes the bloodstream so that these toxins are taken out and expelled.
-This is why you need to look out for signs your liver is detoxing so that you know you won’t just keel over from blood poisoning.
+The liver filters out all the toxins and everything else that would harm the body by getting into the bloodstream in dangerous amounts.
+The liver detoxes the bloodstream, so these toxins are taken out and expelled.
+This is why you need to look for signs that your liver is detoxing so that you won’t just keel over from blood poisoning.

 Typically the body will get rid of toxins any way it can.
 Normally, it would do so through regular waste disposal, sending the toxins out with the stool or urine.
 In cases where the liver is not functioning properly and cannot process these toxins efficiently, the body tries to expel them in some other way, and sweat is one such way.

 Sticky, smelly, and excessive sweat means there are fatty compounds and other toxins being expelled through the skin and brought out through sweating.
 Excessive sweating could point out that there are a lot of toxins to process and expel, and the liver is not up to it.

 In most cases, blood poisoning is a slow process.
 Toxins, unprocessed and not filtered by a possibly malfunctioning liver, circulate through the body, causing damage where it could.
 This means there are more toxins in the blood than there are nutrients and oxygen that help the body function properly.